-On March 19th, 2020, in Ortona, a small village in Abruzzo in the province of Chieti, occurs the Historical Parade of the Lady of Lily in honour of Saint Joseph.
+Every year on March 19th, in Ortona, a small village in Abruzzo in the province of Chieti, occurs the Historical Parade of the Lady of Lily in honour of Saint Joseph.

 It’s called like that because Saint Joseph’s symbol is the Lily, which in the Jewish and Christian tradition represents chastity, purity and virtue.
 Indeed, Saint Joseph is usually depicted holding baby Jesus in his arms and with a stick from which white lilies blossom.
 According to tradition, his stick was the only one to blossom miraculously among the other sticks in the altar and this sign officially identified him as the future chaste spouse of the Virgin Mary.